GIS4DEV/GIS4DEV.github.io/_lessons/05a_OSMSQL.md

 ## Example of Relational Database Application

-- Example of a large public relational database, property in Harris County, TX: https://arcweb.hcad.org/parcelviewer/
+- Example of a large public relational database, property in Harris County, Texas [parcel viewer](https://arcweb.hcad.org/parcelviewer/)
-- Behind the scenes, each property's attributes are drawn from multiple tables, where each .txt file on this page is a single table: http://pdata.hcad.org/download/index.html
+- Behind the scenes, each property's attributes are drawn from [multiple tables](http://pdata.hcad.org/download/index.html), where each .txt file is a single table

 ### Characteristics & Benefits of Relational Databases